Stoltmeister/pokerDiceGame/README.md

 # pokerDiceGame

-- not regular poker dice as that is a thing already
+- not regular poker dice  ♠️ ♥️ ♦️ ♣️
+- you roll dice to determine how good your hand will be
-- this is focused on dice giving you better chances at a good hand
+- the more dice you roll the better the minimum value of your hand will be
-- if you keep rolling you have greater chance of a better hand but if you roll low enough you get a random hand
+- each time you roll you risk rolling too low and getting a random hand